W. Ralph Eubanks: Writing

 Eubanks has written numerous newspaper and magazine articles, primarily focusing on academia and race relations.
 On January 1, 2006, he wrote an article for The Washington Post, entitled "DNA Is Only One Way to Spell Identity".
 On June 13, 2006, his article "Still Learning From Dad" was published in The Washington Post.
 His article "At Ole Miss, a Valedictory to the Old South" was published by The Washington Post on September 21, 2008.

 Eubanks has also written articles for Preservation Magazine, published by the National Trust for Historic Preservation.
 His articles include "A Southern Awakening", published in the September/October 2003 issue; and "Separate But Unequal", published in the July/August 2005 issue.

 He also wrote an article on affirmative action for The American Scholar.
 Articles for the Chicago Tribune include "A Trip Back Home for a Lesson in Justice".
 Other works include "The Land the Internet Era Forgot" in WIRED, "Atticus Finch Confronted What the South Couldn't" in TIME, "Mississippi, The Two-Flag State" in The New Yorker, and "Color Lines" in The American Scholar.

 In addition to such articles, Eubanks has written book reviews for The Washington Post and The Wall Street Journal.
-These include reviews for My Generation by William Styron, Down to the Crossroads by Aram Goudsouzian Sarah Johnson's Mount Vernon by Scott E. Casper, Cutting for Stone by Abraham Verghese, and Them by Nathan McCall.
+These include reviews for My Generation by William Styron, Down to the Crossroads by Aram GoudsouzianSarah Johnson's Mount Vernon by Scott E. Casper, Cutting for Stone by Abraham Verghese, and Them by Nathan McCall.
 He also reviewed the book A Father's Law, written by Richard Wright, which was unfinished at the time of Wright's death in 1960.
 In 2008, Wright's daughter, Julia, finished the book and published it posthumously in his honor, on what would have been his 100th birthday.